lisphilar/covid19-sir/README.md

 ```

 ## Recomended datasets
-The datasets can be download using Kaggle API key and Kaggle package.
+We can download the following datasets using Kaggle API key and Kaggle package.
 Please read [How to Use Kaggle: Public API](https://www.kaggle.com/docs/api) and Bash code `input.sh` in the top directory of this repository.

 ### The number of cases
 Primary source: [COVID-19 Data Repository by CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)